-- Smart Home: A home is called as smart home, if the smart devices installed in them are capable of communicating with each other, as well as with their intangible environment.
+1. Smart Home: A home is called as smart home if the smart devices installed in them are capable of communicating with each other, as well as with their intangible environment.
 A smart home allows the owner to control and customize the home environment for efficient energy management and increased security.
 There are a number of IoT technologies available for building and monitoring smart homes.

-- Wearable: Currently, wearable are one of the hottest trends in IoT.
+2. Wearable: Currently, wearable is one of the hottest trends in IoT.
 They are small sized, extremely energy efficient, and require ultra-low power.
 Wearable IoT tech is a very large domain, and includes a wide range of devices, which largely cover the entertainment, health, and fitness requirements.

-- Connected Car: Most of us are aware about Google’s self-driving cars.
+6. Connected Car: Most of us are aware of Google’s self-driving cars.
 Internet of Things is making the technology of connected cars possible.
-Any new technology takes time before it gets adapted in the mainstream automotive industry.
-However, a number of companies as well as startups are coming up with various advanced technologies for supporting connected car platforms.
+Any new technology takes time before it gets adopted in the mainstream automotive industry.
+However, a number of companies, as well as startups, are coming up with various advanced technologies for supporting connected car platforms.

-- Smart Retail: Internet of Things has a huge potential in the retail sector.
+7. Smart Retail: Internet of Things has a huge potential in the retail sector.
 What if you get a notification about the shortage of household supplies and the smart device installed at your home directly orders the necessary items?
-Several innovative applications are being developed for tracking goods, sharing real time information about the inventory with retailers and suppliers, and allow automated delivery.
+Several innovative applications are being developed for tracking goods, sharing real-time information about the inventory with retailers and suppliers, and allow automated delivery.

 Let us have a look at some figures, which will explain how big the Internet of Things really is:

-- According to CISCO, the IoT could generate $14.4 trillion for the private sector, and $4.6 trillion for the public sector over the next ten years.
+4. According to CISCO, the IoT could generate $14.4 trillion for the private sector and $4.6 trillion for the public sector over the next ten years.